-The Financial Aid Office will begin releasing financial aid awards in early March.
-Admitted students who met the FAFSA priority deadline of February 15 will be awarded first.
-Aid applications submitted after the priority deadline will be reviewed in the order they are received, and financial aid awards for these applicants will be released on a rolling basis as they are prepared.
+The Office of Financial Aid will begin releasing financial aid offers in early March.
+Admitted students who met the FAFSA priority deadline of February 15 will receive their offers first.
+Aid applications submitted after the priority deadline will be reviewed in the order they are received, and financial aid offers for these applicants will be released on a rolling basis as they are prepared.

-Completing your aid application by the priority deadline is the best way to ensure that you receive a Lewis & Clark financial aid award before you must decide where to enroll in law school.
+Completing your aid application by the priority deadline is the best way to ensure that you receive a Lewis & Clark financial aid offer before you must decide where to enroll in law school.

 Your financial aid package will include federal student loans as well as any scholarships or grants that were awarded to you upon admission.
-You will be notified by email when your award letter is available to view online.
-Please read the email, your financial aid award letter, and the Financial Aid Guide carefully to learn how to secure your aid and receive student loans.
+You will be notified by email when your offer letter is available to view online.
+Please read the email, your financial aid offer letter, and the Financial Aid Guide carefully to learn how to secure your aid and receive student loans.

 If you filed your 2023-24 FAFSA on time, made no changes to your information, and still have not received a financial aid package by mid-April, please contact the Financial Aid Office at 503-768-7090.

 All admitted students are automatically considered for L&C scholarships.
 If you were awarded a scholarship, you were notified in your letter of admission.
 Please contact the Admissions Office if you have additional questions about L&C scholarships.

 You can also research external scholarships (those funded outside of L&C Law School).
 A partial list is posted on our webpage to get you started.

 Log into WebAdvisor and select the link for Financial Aid Self-Service.
 From there, navigate to My Awards to view your financial aid package.
 Once you have decided how much to borrow, accept or decline your loans by following the prompts on the screen.
 (Scholarships and grants will be accepted automatically.)

 All first-time borrowers at Lewis & Clark are required to complete additional loan processing steps on StudentAid.gov by July 1.